 NHR (Non Habitual Residency) isn’t connected to any visa, so you could join it regardless of whether you come to Portugal on the D2, D7, or any other residency visa.
 The main requirements for being eligible for NHR are that you haven’t been on the scheme before and you haven’t been normally resident in Portugal in the past five years.

 However, even though people on the D2 can join the NHR regime they may not benefit in the same way as someone on another visa might.
-This is because NHR only applies to certain types of income (e.g. pensions or rental income).
+This is because NHR only applies to certain types of income (e.g. pensions or rental income) and typically income that comes from abroad.
 If you’re running a business in Portugal, it’s less likely that you’ll benefit from this scheme.

 That said, you should probably still apply for NHR when you come to Portugal as you may have other types of income that qualifies.
 You also only get one chance to apply (unless you leave Portugal for five years and come back again).